KalaimaranB/cyberblog/content/software/_index.md

   Now at UBC as a Biomedical Engineering student, I continue to integrate programming into my studies and work.
 Protein Analyzer was one of my first projects to support biomedical research, automating parts of the manual research we performed in BMEG courses.
 I also completed my first formal computer engineering courses, APSC 160 and CPEN 221, where I gained a strong foundation in software design, documentation, and optimization.
 Today, I apply these skills at Medic Foundation, developing and maintaining a web application to facilitate volunteer‑to‑senior connections in the Lower Mainland - bridging my passion for software and biomedical impact.

+  Below you can see a select few of my projects that I have completed, starting from early high school to my current projects.

 languages:
   - id: "javascript"